 If visiting markets is also your thing, then check out this list of the best food and flea markets throughout Cusco!

-Where to Stay in Cusco
+Where To Stay In Cusco

-Whether you are looking for budget options or a luxurious holiday, there are Cusco hotels to fit every budget and type of traveler wish list!
+Whether you are looking for budget options or a luxurious holiday, there are Cusco hotels to fit every budget and type of traveller’s wish list!
 Here are a few eco-friendly options throughout the city and region:

 Casa Andina